 #8 – Your Ability to Multitask

-If you came from a large family or have a career that requires you to multitask, you might have some semblance of how you might be required to multitask as a mother.
+If you came from a large family or have a career that requires you to multitask, you might have some semblance of how you might be required to multitask like a mother.
 If you have a husband that travels or works long hours, or other small children to tend, juggling becomes the norm, not the exception.
 Waking up early to nurse the baby, wake the toddler, brush your teeth, make breakfast, sing a song to cheer the crying baby, get the toddler in the car for preschool…you get the idea.
 If you’re blessed with a colicky child, you might have to learn how to cook dinner while simultaneously jostling your baby in the front pack or backpack.
 You do what you have to do to survive and thrive.
 No, it’s not the Hunger Games, it’s parenting 101.

 #9 – Your Ability to Give Up Personal Space and Privacy